 Things you need to know about VAT refunds in Europe

 It’s hard to get good advice on how to do it.
 Which is why I am writing this.
-The best I’ve ever found apart from this is at the ever reliable Rick Steves website.
+The best I’ve ever found apart from this post is at the ever reliable Rick Steves website although it looks like it hasn’t been updated in a while.
 This website gives you the spend amounts for each country plus other good things (like it can be hard to claim in Italy for example).

 It can take up to 3 months for your refund to come through so don’t rely on the cash to pay off your credit card in a hurry.

 My top tips for maximising and claiming your VAT refund in Europe

 - Make sure you know what the spend is in each country.